Update Task task.item.update

 If you are developing integrations for Bitrix24 using AI tools (Codex, Claude Code, Cursor), connect to the MCP server so that the assistant can utilize the official REST documentation.

 This method updates the data for a task.
 The following fields are available for updating.
 When updating task data, business logic and permissions are taken into account.
-For example, a Participant cannot rename a task—an error will be generated in such cases.
+For example, a Participant cannot rename a task — in such a case, an error will be generated.

 It is recommended to check whether the action is allowed before updating the data (task.item.isactionallowed).